4 continuing education options for correctional officers

 Looking to improve yourself, or maybe earn a promotion?
 Check out these options for continuing education for correctional staff and law enforcement

-Corrections professionals receive a great deal of training: Academies, field training programs, and yearly competencies are all part of the job.
+Corrections professionals receive a great deal of training: Academies, field training programs and yearly competencies are all part of the job.
 While all of this mandatory training is great, it represents only the bare minimum.
 For some of us, that just won’t do.
 We want to learn, expand our horizons and develop as professionals.
-Whether your goal is to land that special assignment, receive a promotion or simply to be better informed, there is a wealth of learning opportunities available to you.
+Whether your goal is to land that special assignment, receive a promotion or be better informed, there is a wealth of learning opportunities available to you.

 In addition to the yearly mandatories, many agencies offer additional training to their employees.
 No doubt you are aware of the opportunities provided by your own agency and perhaps you have already used them.
 If not, why?
 Take advantage of these opportunities.
 They are quite often some of the easiest training opportunities to acquire.
-Make sure that you submit the proper requests, and don’t get discouraged if you don’t get approved the first time.
+Make sure you submit the proper requests, and don’t get discouraged if you don’t get approved the first time.
 Training costs time and money and, in our field, both of those things are in precious supply.

 It’s a big world out there, full of diverse training opportunities, so why not jump on them?
 External training has two major advantages over internal training.
-First is that you are acquiring knowledge and perspective on a subject which is not necessarily possessed by others within your own agency.
+First is that you are acquiring knowledge and perspective on a subject that is not necessarily possessed by others within your own agency.
 The second is the opportunity to network with professionals outside your own organization.

 External training can come with a hefty price tag.
 If you want your agency to foot that bill, make sure to sell them on it.
 Prepare a justification letter with your request.
 Explain how this class is going to benefit not only you, but most importantly the agency.
 Have a plan for how you will apply the information/skills learned to your current or future assignments.
 If practical, explain how you will pass on this knowledge to your coworkers, thus increasing the value of their dollar.